lillyem/INFO2602_StatsApp/readme.md

 - Used a clean, modern UI with high contrast purple tones for readability and aesthetic appeal.
-- Encountered challenges handling file uploads on free Render plans (ephemeral storage), which required creative handling of metadata and user feedback.
+- Encountered challenges handling file uploads on free Render plans, which required creative handling of metadata and user feedback.
 - Leveraged team collaboration via GitHub and division of responsibilities across front-end, back-end, and DevOps.